Kitchen Renovation Permits in Vancouver (2026 Guide)

 - Removing walls or modifying openings

-- Work in condos that requires strata approvals + scheduling
+- Work in condos that requires strata approvals, acoustic documentation, elevator bookings, or protected access

 Planning budgets too?
-See our Kitchen Remodel Cost in Vancouver (2026) for realistic ranges and scope planning.
+See our Kitchen Remodel Cost Vancouver BC guide for realistic ranges and scope planning.

 When Kitchen Renovation Permits Are Usually Required

-Permits and inspections exist to protect safety—especially for wiring, plumbing, ventilation, and structural changes.
-If you’re unsure, treat this list as a “high-likelihood permit” checklist.
+Permits and inspections exist to protect safety, especially for wiring, plumbing, ventilation, and structural changes.
+If you are unsure, treat this list as a “high-likelihood permit” checklist.

-- New circuits for appliances (range, dishwasher, microwave)
+- New circuits for appliances such as range, dishwasher, microwave, or specialty appliances

 - Adding outlets or relocating existing outlets